Red Bull–Bora–Hansgrohe

 Red Bull–BORA–hansgrohe (UCI Code: RBH) is a UCI WorldTeam cycling team established in 2010 with a German license, founded and managed by Ralph Denk.
+The team is based in Raubling, in the Rosenheim district of Upper Bavaria.
 It is sponsored by global energy drinks brand Red Bull, BORA, a German manufacturer of extractor hoods and cooktops, and Hansgrohe, a bathroom fittings manufacturer.
 Its aim is "improving the image of road cycling in Germany".